skat/rsu-b2b-sample-client-java/README.md

 This Java-client is just one example of how a B2B web service can be accessed.
 The client must not be perceived as a piece of production code but more as an example one can take inspiration from and can use to quickly get started to test whether your company can implement a successful call to one of the B2B web service using the company's digital signature.
-SKAT can not be held responsible if a company uses this client or parts of it in their own systems.
+SKAT cannot be held responsible if a company uses this client or parts of it in their own systems.

 **VIGTIG MEDDELELSE**: SKAT yder ikke support på kildekoden i nærværende kodebibliotek.